This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Research suggests that routinely turning the soil has various drawbacks.
 It leaves the soil surface bare, causes soil compaction, encourages runoff and erosion, and harms soil microbes and earthworms.

 This is why no-dig is such a great gardening concept.
 I use the no-dig approach in most of my gardens.
-The soil web of life is so essential; each time you dig in that soil, you are destroying the soil life, which can take years to repair itself.
+The soil web of life is essential; each time you dig in that soil, you are destroying the soil life, which can take years to repair itself.

 Mulching

 Have you ever dug over some ground and just left it unattended?
 What happens to it?
 Weeds grow, right?
 This is because it is mother nature’s way of protecting soil life.
 Soil should not be bare; it should be covered at all times.
-But we don’t want to cover it with weeds or grass but this is where mulch comes in.
+But we don’t want to cover it with weeds or grass, but this is where mulch comes in.

 Add two to four inches of grass clippings or mowed leaves to the garden when plants are about four inches high to reduce water evaporation, suppress weeds, moderate soil temperature, prevent soil compaction, and add slowly decomposing organic matter to the soil.